Vecna (Stranger Things): Reception

-Jamie Campbell Bower's performance as Vecna has been met with critical praise.
+Jamie Campbell Bower's performance as Vecna has been met with a positive response from critics.
 Patrick Caoile of Collider said, "For the first time, Stranger Things gives us a villain with layers.
 Through Vecna, Bower explores a compelling, more complicated villain than the monsters that came before.
 From his traumatic childhood as Henry Creel to the abusive experiments he went through as One and finally to his role as the Mind Flayer's top general, Vecna is the perfect villain to pit against Eleven."
 Another Collider writer Robert Brian Taylor stated, "He's a compelling presence from the moment he first appears. [...]
-From there his performance continues to shape-shift — from intriguing to imposing to menacing," and called his monologue scene in episode seven as "hypnotizing" and further deemed the scene as "Stranger Things at its best."
+From there his performance continues to shape-shift — from intriguing to imposing to menacing," and called his monologue scene in episode seven of season four as "hypnotizing" and further deemed the scene as "Stranger Things at its best."
 Vultures Devon Ivie wrote, "[Bower] has the distinction of embodying three characters, each more unsettling than the last, as the episodes unfurl: a friendly Hawkins Laboratory orderly; Henry Creel, aka "One"; and the most significant villain of the series thus far, Vecna."
 Movie Web named Vecna as the best villain in Stranger Things and also highlighted the way the character treated his victims.

-Louis McCartney's performance as Henry Creel in Stranger Things: The First Shadow has been met with critical praise.
-West End Best Friend's Jack Francis said "McCartney is both chilling and endearing as Henry Creel, whose work is nothing short of intense and visceral, adding a layer of tragedy to this previously simple monster story".
+His performance gained further recognition by Tara Bennett from IGN, who called his performance "masterful," and Michael Walsh from Nerdist, who stated that Bower had delivered his best performance yet.
 Variety's David Benedict said, "A shuddering, terrified nerd whose monster creates havoc without and horror within...is due in no small part to the way he holds focus even in the midst of one coup-de-theatre after another".

 Vecna was ranked first on the Comic Book Resources list of "10 Best Sci-Fi Villains."
 In 2023, Bower was nominated for the Critics' Choice Super Award for Best Villain in a Series and the MTV Movie and TV Award for Best Villain.